 The Whole West Highland Way

-Of all our West Highland Way holidays this is the one for the more serious walker, covering the entire Way in 6 days.
+Of all our West Highland Way itineraries this is the one for the more serious walker, covering the entire Way in just 6 days.
 If you are a fit walker and want to concentrate on completing the Way, then this is the walk for you.

 |Day 1||Travel to Milngavie for your first nights accommodation|